Rach0o0/Digital-Representation-and-Analysis-of-Shapes/README.md

 ### Optional TD Submission

-Once you clone this repo with all necessary submodules, please create your own github (or gitlab) repository. **Please include your name and the course title in the reponame.**

-Please do not use the binet gitlab for the creation of your repo, since we as teachers cannot access it.
+Once you clone this repo with all necessary submodules, please create your own github (or gitlab) repository.
+We recommend that you include your name and the course title in the reponame.
+Please do not use the binet gitlab for the creation of your repo, since if later you need to share your repo with us, we as teachers cannot access it.

 You have to make the repo with your code private.
 Thus, please create first a private repo